 (a) In the event any dispute or controversy arises between the Parties in connection with this Agreement, or any dispute or controversy which arises out of or relates to this Agreement or the relationship established by this Agreement, any provision hereof, the alleged breach hereof, or in any way relating to the subject matter of this Agreement, involving the Parties and/or their respective representatives (hereinafter “Disputes”), even though some or all of such Disputes allegedly are extra contractual in nature, whether based in contract, tort, or otherwise, at law or in equity, under state or federal law, whether provided by statute or the common law, involving damages or any other relief, the Parties shall endeavor in good faith to resolve any such Dispute through mediation conducted in accordance with the rules of the American Arbitration Association.

-(b) In the event the Parties fail to resolve any Dispute through mediation pursuant to paragraph 4(a), each Party hereby knowingly, voluntarily and intentionally waives any rights it may have to a trial by jury in respect of any litigation arising out of, under, or in connection with any Dispute, any course of conduct, course of dealing, statements (whether oral or written) or actions of KMPA or KyMEA related hereto and expressly agree to have any such matter adjudicated by a judge sitting in the McCracken Circuit Court in Paducah, Kentucky or the United States District Court for the Western District of Kentucky in Paducah, Kentucky.
+(b) In the event the Parties fail to resolve any Dispute through mediation pursuant to paragraph 10(a), each Party hereby knowingly, voluntarily and intentionally waives any rights it may have to a trial by jury in respect of any litigation arising out of, under, or in connection with any Dispute, any course of conduct, course of dealing, statements (whether oral or written) or actions of KMPA or KyMEA related hereto and expressly agree to have any such matter adjudicated by a judge sitting in the McCracken Circuit Court in Paducah, Kentucky, if such litigation is filed by KyMEA, or in the Jefferson Circuit Court in Louisville, Kentucky, if such litigation is filed by KMPA or in the United States District Court for the Western District of Kentucky.

 ARTICLE 11 - THIRD PARTY BENEFICIARIES